deniseiras/deniseiras/README.md

 Hello World!
 I'm Denis, a seasoned computer scientist deeply entrenched in the realms of software design and development, both in scientific and commercial domains.
 My journey traverses a rich landscape of research and projects spanning machine learning, software engineering and supercomputing.

-At the vibrant nexus of software engineering and machine learning, my passion ignites as I delve into the realms of automation, wielding the power of data-driven insights to tackle complex challenges and unlock tangible business value.
-With an unwavering commitment to innovation, I leverage advanced algorithms and predictive analytics to not only solve problems but also to drive strategic decision-making and propel organizational growth.
+My passion ignites as I delve into the realms of automation, wielding the power of data-driven insights to tackle complex challenges and unlock tangible business value.

 I find joy in the art of automation, often tinkering with Arduino projects to streamline everyday tasks.
 And when relaxation calls, I channel my creativity as a home brewer, concocting delightful libations to share and savor.

-Here's to the thrill of innovation and the joy of exploration.
 Cheers! 🍻

-- 🔭 I’m currently working on <a href="https://github.com/monanadmin"> MONAN Project </a> at <a href="https://www.gov.br/inpe">Instituto Nacional de Pesquisas Espaciais</a>
+- 🔭 I’m currently working at   ➡️ <a href="https://www.cmcc.it/">Centro Euro-Mediterraneo Sui Cambiamenti Climatici</a>
-- 💻 Working with ➡️ Machine Learning, HPC systems design and development, Python, Fortran, software engineering definitions and implementation
+- 💻 Working with               ➡️ Machine Learning and HPC software engineering
-- 🌱 Learning ➡️ <a href="https://mbauspesalq.com/cursos/mba-em-data-science-e-analytics"> MBA Data Science & Analitcs </a>
 - 👯 Looking to collaborate on  ➡️ projects on Machine Learning, Cloud computing, and also CI/CD pipelines, Spark, Docker, Kubernets.
-- 💾 For more information ➡️ check my [Linkedin profile](https://www.linkedin.com/in/deniseiras) or send me an [email](mailto:denis.eiras@gmail.com)
+- 💾 For more information       ➡️ [Linkedin profile](https://www.linkedin.com/in/deniseiras) or send me an [email](mailto:denis.eiras@gmail.com)

 #### Badges